qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 # Databases

-This tutorial
+This tutorial gives an example of how to load data from a database into Qlik Associative Engine using the gRPC protocol and a JDBC connector.
+In this example data resides in PostgreSQL but the solution would be similar if using, for example, MongoDB.

-Start loading data into your document by working through a data load workflow using OAuth2.0 or the gRPC protocol.
+Several different database connector examples are provided with Qlik Core.
+See the [Data Connector API](../../services/qix-engine/apis/data-loading/introduction.md) section for more information.

 ## Prerequisites